modordinal/medici-elevated/README.md

 PROCEED WITH CAUTION

-My hope is this was done properly.
+My hope is this was done properly

 I MAKE ZERO GUARANTEES

-The project contains 9 Medici Elevated art pieces.
+The project contains 9 Medici Elevated art pieces

 Files sizes are 12 - 17 KB